Life Sciences & Medicine

 Course booking applications will close earlier if the course gets fully booked before the deadline date.

 - £525: UK & Republic of Ireland attendees (includes electronic lecture material. printed handbook and Sampson's Textbook of Radiopharmacy).

-- £450: Non-UK attendees (includes electronic lecture material only), discount code required.
+- £450: Non-UK attendees (includes electronic lecture material only)

 Payment by invoice